AnnabellaMacaluso/AnnabellaMacaluso/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 🌱 I'm currently a PhD Student at Carnegie Mellon University in the Robotics Institute.
-- 🌱 I'm currently working on my Masters in Intelligent Systems, Robotics & Control at UC San Diego
+- ✨ I completed my Masters in Intelligent Systems, Robotics & Control at UC San Diego!
+Class of 2025
 - ✨ I completed my Bachelors in Computer Engineering at UC San Diego!
 Class of 2024
 - 🤔 I’m looking for a PhD position starting Fall 2025.
 - 📫 How to reach me: [Twitter](https://twitter.com/anna_macalus), [Email](mailto:amacalus@ucsd.edu)